s-yadav/radialIndicator/README.md

 - Fixed: Using decimal value in indicator #25

 <h5>Release Notes</h5>
-- Be careful when you update to 1.5.0, this is what changed:
-    - Since we use requestAnimationFrame() instead of setInterval() there are most likely, but depending on your setup, more iterations than before.
+- Since setInterval() was replaced with requestAnimationFrame() there are most likely, but depending on your setup, more iterations than before.
 Causing a smoother animation.
 Before this release if no precision property was set, default was depending on the step after each iteration.
 This is no longer the case since we have smaller steps with more decimal places.
 If you do not specify precision on the indicator, default number of decimals is 0.
 If you want decimal places, you have to set the precision property.
-    - When a format pattern is set, decimal places in the format will take precedence over precision
+- When a format pattern is set, decimal places in the format will take precedence over precision property
 - frameTime and frameNum properties on the indicator are now deprecated.
 Those fields are only used when no duration property is set and will be removed in a future release.

 <strong>1.4.0</strong>
 - Added option to support rendering in the opposite direction.